-For instance, consider the example.com domain which includes names such as host.aaa. example.com and host.bbb.example.com even though the example.com zone includes only delegations for the aaa.example.com and bbb.example.com zones.
+For instance, consider the example.com domain which includes names such as host.aaa.example.com and host.bbb.example.com even though the example.com zone includes only delegations for the aaa.example.com and bbb.example.com zones.
 A zone can map exactly to a single domain, but could also include only part of a domain, the rest of which could be delegated to other name servers.
 Every name in the DNS tree is a domain, even if it is terminal, that is, has no subdomains.
 Every subdomain is a domain and every domain except the root is also a subdomain.
-The terminology is not intuitive and we suggest that you read RFCs 1033, 1034 and 1035 to gain a complete understanding of this difficult and subtle topic.
+The terminology is not intuitive and we suggest reading RFCs 1033, 1034, and 1035 to gain a complete understanding of this difficult and subtle topic.

 Though BIND is called a "domain name server", it deals primarily in terms of zones.
-The master and slave declarations in the named.conf file specify zones, not domains.
-When you ask some other site if it is willing to be a slave server for your domain, you are actually asking for slave service for some collection of zones.
+The "primary" and "secondary" declarations in the named.conf file specify zones, not domains.
+When BIND asks some other site if it is willing to be a secondary server for a domain, it is actually asking for secondary service for some collection of zones.